FK Inđija: Stadium

 Stadion FK Inđija is a stadium among longest sport tradition in Srem and Vojvodina, it is located in near center of the town, near railroad station and main railroad direction Belgrade-Subotica-Budapest.
 It is built on a place where locomotive depot was at.
 For decades it is a center of main football and other sports in town.

 At the time when FK Železničar was founded to today, FK Inđija, the pitch was made and with it wooden stands with a roof 600 was the capacity.
 Changing rooms were made in 1962.
 In 1970, the stands went under renovation because the wood started to fall apart.
 In 2006, the stadium got its today look When first built the stadium could hold up to 4,000 to 5,000 people.
 Over the years the capacity dropped due to safety precautions, the capacity fell to 3,500.

-In 2006, FK Inđija has revealed plans for a new stadium, the capacity is going to be 10,000.
-When finished it will fulfill the club's ambitions.
-The club's president has stated that FK Inđija goals are to be a standard club in the Serbian SuperLiga and to play in the UEFA Europa League.
-The new stadium is expected to fulfill UEFA's criteria for playing games in the UEFA Europa League, and is expected to be finished in 2012.
+In 2006, FK Inđija revealed plans for a new stadium, the capacity was going to be 10,000.
+When finished it would fulfill the club's ambitions.
+The club's president has stated that FK Inđija goals were to be a standard club in the Serbian SuperLiga and to play in the UEFA Europa League.
+The new stadium was expected to fulfill UEFA's criteria for playing games in the UEFA Europa League, and was expected to be finished in 2012.